 Neither Personal Space nor WebCenter Administration, both shown in Figure 2-8, are group spaces.
 A personal space is an area in which to keep your own applications, documents, and so forth.
 Together with the Sidebar, the personal space provides data that is relevant to you only, to help you focus on your own work more effectively.
 Every WebCenter Spaces user gets his or her own personal space.
 WebCenter Administration, as the name implies, is an area that helps the WebCenter Spaces administrator control things like which services are available to the WebCenter Spaces instance, user and role information, which group spaces are online or offline, and so forth.
 We'll visit parts of this user interface later in this tutorial.

-Looking at Figure 2-8 again, notice that Personal Space has a row of inlaid tabs called Welcome, Reports, and Tracking.
+Looking at Figure 2-8 again, notice that Personal Space has a row of inlaid tabs called Welcome, Documents, Reports, and Tracking.
 Each of these tabs represent a different page.
 The name of the current page, Welcome, is displayed in bold, with an arrow beside it that allows you to copy the page, hide it, and so on.
-While working in WebCenter Spaces, you'll find that some pages are pre-created by Oracle, some are created by your administrator or other WebCenter Spaces users, and still others are those that you create yourself using the Page Actions menu, shown here:
+While working in WebCenter Spaces, you'll find that some pages are pre-created by Oracle (like Welcome and Documents), some are created by your administrator or other WebCenter Spaces users, and still others are those that you create yourself using the Page Actions menu, shown here:

 You'll see how to create a page later in this tutorial.
 For now, the important thing to keep in mind is that every group space contains one or more pages.
 If you create a group space based on the Community of Interest or Group Project templates, you'll automatically get pages pre-populated with services and applications that are useful for those specific types of networking.